UdarGIT829/LLM_Format_Enforcement/README.md

 - Support for Langchain, CTransformers, and llama.cpp
 - Dynamic JSON Schema generation using text-based prompting
 - Validation of JSON Schema

+## Future work

+- TinyLlama finetuning pipeline using JSON schema
+- Generation of artificial datasets using online LLM's (such as ChatGPT, Mistral, Copilot, etc.)